Is Black Still a Trendy Hardware Finish for 2025?

 Sherwin Williams Pure White

-Bathroom fixtures are the BIGGEST PITA to change.
-For this reason, I would stick with what’s timeless and simple and NOTHING is more timeless than chrome; whether you personally love it or not.
-And I SURE AS HECK wouldn’t do a mix – STICK TO ONE FINISH in the bathroom.
-Mixing finishes in a small space like this (ie. black faucet/light and chrome shower fixtures) can look poorly planned and disconnected unless done CAREFULLY by a professional.
+Bathroom fixtures are the biggest PITA to change.
+For this reason, I would stick with what’s timeless and simple, and NOTHING is more timeless than chrome, whether you love it or not.
+I also wouldn’t do a mix in the average home, not if you want a timeless home.
+Mixing finishes in a small space like this (i.e., black faucet/light and chrome shower fixtures) can look poorly planned and disconnected unless done carefully by a professional (but even they do it wrong sometimes).

 Sherwin Williams North Star, Benjamin Moore chantilly Lace ensuite bathroom, mrable countertop, floor, free standing bathtub, chandelier.
 Kylie M Interiors Edesign client photos